EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 'Active Jobs' is an Open OnDemand app that allows you to browse and manage jobs created via both apps and the [Job Composer](job-composer.md) app.

+The 'Active Jobs' app shows a table of running and recently completed jobs.

 ---

 ## Jobs table

-The 'Active Jobs' app shows table of running and recently completed jobs.

 The job ID is a unique job ID created by the Slurm job submission service, when you submitted the job.